Market for loyalties theory: Market for loyalties and monopolies

 When a monopoly or oligopoly over the flow of information is lost, the unavoidable consequence is destabilization.
 Market for Loyalties Theory predicts the consequences of loss of control through the application of the concept of elasticity.

 All other factors being equal, the less elasticity in the market prior to the loss of monopoly or oligopoly, the greater the destabilizing effect of the loss of such control.

 Four factors affect elasticity: the number of substitute products (or identities) in the market and their closeness to the good in question; effects from marginal consumers; complications from wholesale and retail marketing; and the temporal, informational, and transaction costs necessary for consumers to learn about and take advantage of competing products.

-Substitute goods consist of two items where "a rise in the price of one causes an increase in demand for the other."
+Substitute good consist of two items where "a rise in the price of one causes an increase in demand for the other."
 In 1926, Marco Fanno, an Italian economist, demonstrated that elasticity (and more importantly, stability) increase with additional substitutes.
 In the case of the Market for Loyalties, the more substitutes for "identity", and by implication the more competition of "identity" in the instance of oligopoly, the more elastic the demand curve and the less destabilizing a loss of monopoly or oligopoly over an information environment will have.
 Furthermore, as the number of competing messages of identity in the Market for Loyalties approaches infinity, the presence of any new message of identity should have infinitesimal effect.
 Thus, when the concept of elasticity is applied to Market for Loyalties Theory, it creates an argument supporting the broadest possible freedom of speech.